w5xd/NyeVikingPowerMonitor/README.md

  If the PCB has USB power without back panel 12V DC, this will draw down the battery much more quickly.
-Use FT_Prog to set C0 to Tristate to reduce the drain, but that setting makes it more difficult to program the Arduino through the serial port.
+Use FT_Prog to set C0 to Tristate to reduce the drain, but that setting makes it more difficult to program the Arduino through the serial port because you have to accurate time pressing the Arduino's reset button.
 The C8 and C9 outputs driving TXLED and RXLED shown in the screen above are for convenience.
 They make it easy to see that the
 Arduino program upload is proceeding as expected.</p>

 Another ~200uA is consumed, regardless of the FT232H EEPROM settings if the DTR on the FT232H's serial port is not asserted.
-This 200 uA can also be eliminated any of these ways:
+This 200 uA can also be eliminated either of these ways:
 <ol type='a'>
 <li>Unplug the FT232H from the circuit such that there is no USB at all.
 <li>Power the FT232H's USB only while 12VDC is presented on the back panel.
-(Said another way:
-if there is no 12VDC on the back panel, but there is power to the USB, the DTR pullup circuit on the PCB will draw about 200uA from the battery.)
+That is, if
+the unit is on battery power, the FT232H will draw pull up current from that battery while a USB connector is plugged in.
 </ol>

 <h2>Front Panel LEDs</h2>
 <p>This PCB design employs a pair of general purpose TLC59108 LED driver chips that together can drive
-up to 16 diodes on a common annode.
+up to 16 diodes on a common annode circuit.
 The PCB routes those 16 outputs to 6 physical positions corresponding to the OEM console's front panel LEDs (labeled, left to right, SENSE, LOCK, SAMPLE, HOLD, LOW and HIGH.)

-<p>Of the six front panel LED positions, the LOCK and the HOLD positions only support 2 color LEDs
+<p>Of the six front panel LED positions, the LOCK and the HOLD positions only support 2 of the LED
-(because the IC's 16 channels
-cannot support 3 channels on all 6 posiitions) </p>
+colors (because the IC's 16 channels can cover all of 3 channels on each of 6 posiitions) </p>

 To easily retrofit into the OEM case, use size T1-3/4 diodes (5mm diameter.)
 Instead of the OEM's specific color